 Scholarships and Financial Assistance

 We are committed to helping you finance your education.
-In addition to grants, loans, and scholarships offered University-wide, the College Business offers 29 scholarships for which you can apply.
+In addition to grants, loans, and scholarships offered University-wide, the College of Business offers 29 scholarships for which you can apply.
 Additionally, many ENMU students work part-time jobs on campus to help finance their education.

 Faculty and Advising for Personal Financial Planning Majors